Alexey Fedorov

 .

 These are fascinating areas of research that interweave several disciplines such as physical oceanography, geophysical fluid dynamics, atmospheric sciences, paleoclimate, and numerical modeling.
-I and my research group use a hierarchy of approaches, including simulations with state-of-the-art ocean, atmosphere or climate models (GCM), advanced theoretical methods, analysis of observations, and conceptual ocean and climate models.
-The ultimate goal of my research is to understand physical processes that control ocean and climate dynamics and to improve our ability to predict climate.
+I use a hierarchy of approaches, including simulations with state-of-the-art ocean, atmospheric or climate models (GCM), advanced theoretical methods, analysis of observations, and conceptual ocean and climate models.
+The ultimate goal of my research is to understand physical processes that control climate dynamics and to improve climate prediction.

 At a Packard fellows annual meeting: